IIIF/api/source/api/presentation/3.0/index.md

 ### 1.1.
 Objectives and Scope

 The objective of the IIIF (pronounced "Triple-Eye-Eff") Presentation API is to provide the information necessary to allow a rich, online viewing environment for structured digital objects to be presented to a human user, often in conjunction with the [IIIF Image API][image-api].
 This is the sole purpose of the API and therefore descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
-In particular, it explicitly does __not__ aim to provide metadata that would drive a search engine for discovering unknown objects.
+In particular, it explicitly does __not__ aim to provide metadata that would allow a search engine to index digital objects.

 Implementations of this specification will be able to:

-  * display to the user digitized images, video, audio and other content types associated with a particular physical or born-digital object ;
+  * display to the user digitized images, video, audio and other content types associated with a particular physical or born-digital object;
-  * allow the user to navigate between multiple views of the object, either sequentially or hierarchically ;
+  * allow the user to navigate between multiple views or time extents of the object, either sequentially or hierarchically;
-  * display descriptive information about the object, view or navigation structure to provide context to the user ;
+  * display descriptive information about the object, view or navigation structure to provide context to the user;
   * and provide a shared environment in which both publishers and users can annotate the object and its content with additional information.

 The following are __not__ in scope:

-  * The discovery or selection of interesting objects is not directly supported; however properties to reference further resources are available.
+  * Provision of metadata for harvesting and discovery is not directly supported; however properties to reference further descriptive resources are available and their use is encouraged.
   * Search within the object; which is described by the [IIIF Content Search API][search-api].

 Note that in the following descriptions, "object" is used to refer to the object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources and content that are the result of that digitization or digital creation process.

 ### 1.2.
-Motivating Use Cases

-There are many different types of digitized or digital compound objects; ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings and computer generated animations.
-These resources often bear the written or spoken word, and access to this linguistic content is often as important as access to the visual or audible representation.
-These and several other use cases are described in a separate [document][prezi-use-cases].

-Collectively, these use cases require a model in which one can characterize the object (via the _Manifest_ resource) and the individual views of the object (_Canvas_ resources).
-Each view may have images, audio, video and other content resources associated with it (content resources) to allow the view to be rendered to the user appropriately.
-An object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of objects (_Collection_ resources).
-These resource types, along with their properties, make up the IIIF Presentation API.

-### 1.3.
 Terminology

 This specification uses the following terms: